Phase 5: Securing Your Cloud Applications

 By the end of this phase, you will:

-- Apply data protection and encryption strategies
+- Implement data protection and secrets management

-- Configure secure network environments
+- Configure network security and secure connectivity

-- Establish monitoring and incident response processes
+- Build automated threat detection and incident response

 - AWS Security Pillar - Well Architected Framework